 The National Museum of Ireland

 There are four separate museums of The National Museum of Ireland: Archaeology, Natural History, Decorative Arts & History and Country Life.
-You could spend a couple of days just visiting these, though there is of course plenty to see in Dublin.
+You could spend a couple of days just visiting these, though there is of course plenty to see and eat in Dublin.

 The National Museum of Ireland – Archaeology is where you can see the famous bog people, preserved mummified remains that were found in bogs throughout Ireland.
 These gruesome remains are a hit with kids, who can discover the grisly way these corpses met their deaths.